 If you are experimenting with the Precipitation Calculator in Demo Mode, you may have access to a variety of databases based on your license.
-However, you can only define two components for a demo simulation.
+However, you can only define two elements for a demo simulation.

-If you define more than two components on the System Definer, when you go to the Precipitation Calculator, the Perform button is unavailable and the tooltip explains why.
-In this case one of the chosen elements needs to be removed and then the Perform button is made available.
+If you define more than two elements on the System Definer, when you go to the Precipitation Calculator, the Perform button is unavailable and the tooltip explains why.
+In this case one of the chosen elements needs to be removed and then the Perform button is made available on the Precipitation Calculator.